vrypan/bucket3/README.rst

 7. bucket3 update

-6. You should now have your whole blog under "html" (as defined in your conf file).
+8. You should now have your whole blog under "html" (as defined in your conf file).

-7. Upload the files under html/ to your server.
+9. Upload the files under html/ to your server.

 Examples
 ------------

-iCheck out the source of http://www.bucket3.com/ at https://github.com/vrypan/www.bucket3.com
+Check out the source of http://www.bucket3.com/ at https://github.com/vrypan/www.bucket3.com

 http://blog.vrypan.net/ is also generated using bucket3.